jarvisN/MsC_2025/README.md

 👨‍🏫 **About Me**
 I’m a Robotics Trainer at **RobotLAB Thailand**, specializing in teaching **autonomous vehicles**, **IoT**, and **AI applications**.
 I also served as a Co-Researcher at **NECTEC**, where I developed real-time ICA systems, Ultra-Wideband (UWB) tracking, and Python-based AI analytics.
+My academic background in **Applied Physics** and current pursuit of a Master's in **Data Science and Analytics** enables me to bridge the gap between hardware control, data analysis, and AI implementation.
-Currently pursuing my Master's degree in **Data Science and Analytics** at **KMITL**, I integrate my skills in robotics, machine learning, and full-stack development to create impactful and scalable innovations.
+I integrate my experience across robotics, machine learning, and backend development to deliver impactful and scalable tech solutions.

 ---